daneroo/scrobbleCast/site/README.md

 ## Usage

+2024-02-25 Remove all caching from books (temprary HA!)
 2024-02-21 Need to upgrade node: crypto broke
 So I added NODE_OPTIONS=--openssl-legacy-provider to vercel, and bumped node runtime to 18